Get E-Book

 });

-Broadcast uses IPv4.
-IPv6 uses multicast for the neighboring and group-delivery cases where IPv4 code might reach for broadcast.
-That difference shows up immediately in Node because setBroadcast() is an IPv4 socket behavior.
-A udp6 socket has multicast methods, not an IPv6 broadcast equivalent.
+Broadcast is IPv4 behavior.
+IPv6 uses multicast for cases where IPv4 code might reach for broadcast.
+That shows up in Node because setBroadcast() is an IPv4 socket behavior.
+A udp6 socket uses multicast methods instead.

 Directed broadcast needs the network prefix.
 On a 192.168.1.25/24 interface, the directed broadcast address is commonly 192.168.1.255.
-On another prefix, the address changes.
+On another prefix, it changes.
 The OS route table and interface mask decide where a directed broadcast send goes.
 Routers often block directed broadcasts because they can amplify traffic.

-Broadcast packets are also easy to lose inside virtualized setups.
-Docker bridge networks, VM host-only adapters, corporate Wi-Fi isolation, and VPN clients can each change broadcast reachability.
-A Node process that sends correctly can still reach zero receivers because the local network policy drops the frame or prevents peer isolation.
+Broadcast is easy to lose inside virtualized setups.
+Docker bridge networks, VM host-only adapters, corporate Wi-Fi isolation, and VPN clients can all change broadcast reachability.
+Your Node send can be correct while the local network policy prevents receivers from seeing anything.

 Multicast sends one datagram to an IP multicast group address.
-A multicast group is an IP address range value that receivers join through the kernel.
+A multicast group is an address that receivers join through the kernel.
 Senders target the group address.
 Receivers ask the kernel to deliver datagrams for that group on one or more interfaces.

 const socket = dgram.createSocket({ type: 'udp4', reuseAddr: true });